greg-raven/Department-21/_posts/2009-08-22-haunting-questions.md

 They’re going to see you naked anyway.

-Why is ‘bra’ singular and ‘panties’ plural?
+Why is “bra” singular and “panties” plural?

 Why do toasters always have a setting that burns the toast to a horrible crisp, which no decent human being would eat?